ertanturan/Unity-Screenshot-Tool/README.md

 ## Usage

-1.Attach 'ScreenshotHandler.cs' to the camera you would like to capture from.
+1. Attach 'ScreenshotHandler.cs' to the camera you would like to capture from.
-2.Set the properties of the component as you wish (Explanations are below.)
+2. Set the properties of the component as you wish (Explanations are below.)

 ...
 IMAGE WILL BE HERE ..